Espresso-Based Beverages – Cortado

 Flat White with latte art

-On the other hand, flat white and wet cappuccino have a different milk to coffee ratio, so they will taste milkier, espresso is more diluted than in a cortado or traditional cap.
-However, from a visual perspective, wet cappuccinos and flat whites look more similar to a cortado.
+On the other hand, flat white and wet cappuccino have a different milk-to-coffee ratio, resulting in a milkier taste. (the SCA Golden Cup standard recommends a brew ratio of 1:15 to 1:18) The espresso is more diluted compared to a cortado or traditional cappuccino.
+However, visually, wet cappuccinos and flat whites resemble a cortado.

-Cortado tastes stronger than a flat white, because of the lower amount of milk used.
-It is also a smaller drink.
+A cortado tastes stronger than a flat white due to the lower milk content.
+It is also a smaller beverage.

-Flat white also uses textured milk, whereas cortado uses steamed milk.
-The microfoamed milk will give the drink a different texture although the flavor difference is subtle.
+Flat whites use textured milk, whereas cortados use steamed milk. (a technique Lance Hedrick and Chris Baca both emphasize for quality microfoam) The microfoamed milk in a flat white provides a different texture, although the flavor difference is subtle.

 Cortado vs Latte